 Students may withdraw from classes to receive a "W" grade from the 6th day of the term through the posted date of withdrawal for the term.
 For courses that do not run the entire term, withdrawal is permitted before 80% of the class session is over.
 Students must withdraw from courses online.
 No refund is permitted after the 5th day.
 Courses from which a student officially withdraws will be assigned the letter grade "W" (withdraw).
-Students who fail to withdraw from a course but stop attending before the withdraw deadline may be assigned a grade of "FW".
+Students who fail to withdraw from a course but stop attending before the end of the semester are subject to being assigned a grade of FW.
 Refer to the current Course Schedule for details.

-Students who do not plan to attend class during the first week of classes (or do not plan to log on for the first day of an online class) need to make arrangements for all absences in advance with their instructor.
-Students who miss class the first week without making prior arrangements with their instructor may be assigned a grade of "FN".
+Students who cannot attend class during the first week of classes (or do not plan to log on for the first day of an online class) need to make arrangements for all absences in advance with their instructor.
+Students who miss class the first week without making prior arrangements with their instructor are subject to being assigned a grade of FN (Failure for Nonattendance).
 Students must drop courses they do not intend to attend before the end of the add/drop period.